 - 1. There is an approved hospital's staff health program according to local laws and regulations that cover a) through j) in the intent. - 2.
 There is an occupational health risk assessment that defines occupational risks within the hospital. - 3.
-Staff members are educated about the risks within the hospital environment, their specific jobrelated hazards, and periodic medical examination. - 4.
-All staff members are subject to the Immunization program and to work restrictions according to laws and regulations and approved hospital guidelines. - 5.
+Staff members are educated about the risks within the hospital environment, their

+- 4. All staff members are subject to the Immunization program and to work restrictions according to laws and regulations and approved hospital guidelines. - 5.
 All test results, immunizations, post-exposure prophylaxis and interventions are recorded in the staff's health record. - 6.
 There is evidence of taking action and informing employees in case of positive results.